Frankie Trumbauer: Legacy

 Lester Young acknowledged and cited Trumbauer as his main influence as a saxophonist.
-When an interviewer asked Young about his influences, he stated that Frankie Trumbauer was his major influence: "So, it's Trumbauer?"
+When interviewer François Positif asked Young about his influences, he stated that Frankie Trumbauer was his major influence: "So, it's Trumbauer?"
 Young replied: "That was my man."

 His life and career were documented in the biography Tram: The Frank Trumbauer Story by Philip R. Evans and Larry F. Kiner with William Trumbauer (Institute of Jazz Studies, Rutgers and Scarecrow Press Inc., 1994).

 He was featured in Episode 3, "Our Language", in the 2001 documentary Jazz by Ken Burns on PBS on the topic of pioneering jazz soloists.
 A photograph of him holding his Holton C-melody saxophone was one of the images chosen by Burns to symbolize jazz.
 The photo is featured on all the intros and outros as well as in Episode 3, "Our Language".
 His 1927 solo in "Singin' the Blues" is analyzed as well.

 He was known for double tonguing.